Cloudbet: KYC & Verification

 What the dual licence means for verification

-What documents Cloudbet asks for at the threshold
+What documents Cloudbet asks for at Level 2

-When a withdrawal does reach the verification ceiling, the request is the standard compliance set: a government photo ID and a recent proof of address, with source-of-funds documentation possible at genuinely large amounts as is normal for high-value crypto cash-outs anywhere.
-Cloudbet does not publish a specific dollar figure for the trigger, and we won't guess at one — the verified-fact bar on this site applies to thresholds as much as anything else.
+Completing verification means the standard compliance set: a government photo ID and a recent proof of address, with source-of-funds documentation possible at genuinely large amounts as is normal for high-value crypto cash-outs anywhere.
+Unlike the old regime, the threshold is no longer a guess: Cloudbet publishes the $2,200/day pre-verification cap, so you know exactly what staying unverified costs you.

 Cloudbet vs full no-KYC and vs routine-KYC

 Cloudbet sits between two poles.
-Against a full no-KYC operator like BC.Game — which never collects documents at any size — Cloudbet does retain a top-end verification ceiling, so a player who wants zero documents as an absolute should choose the no-KYC route.
+Against a full no-KYC operator like BC.Game (which never collects documents at any size) Cloudbet does retain a top-end verification ceiling, so a player who wants zero documents as an absolute should choose the no-KYC route.
 Against a routine-KYC operator, Cloudbet is far lighter: ordinary play is document-free and only the extreme top end is gated.
-The reason a high roller often still picks Cloudbet over a no-KYC venue is the package around it — no withdrawal limits, a dual regulator, and a payout track record since 2013.
+The reason a high roller often still picks Cloudbet over a no-KYC venue is the package around it: no withdrawal limits once verified, a dual regulator, and a payout track record since 2013.
 For the limit-free angle specifically, see crypto casinos with no withdrawal limits; for the broader high-stakes view, the best high roller crypto casinos.

 The verification questions players actually ask before depositing at Cloudbet.